pauldeadman/pd-ml-gemini-json/README.md

-# Extract Ingredients and Recipe using Gemini 3.5 Flash
+# Extract as JSON Ingredients and Recipe using Gemini 3.5 Flash

 ## Sample test data